a2824256/a2824256.github.io/_pages/cv.md

   * Introduction: A multi person online data annotation system.
   * Github:
     * [LabelOwl](https://github.com/a2824256/LabelOwl)
-  * Works: This project uses the web front end Vue.js Framework, the server-side API is developed using PHP framework workman.
+  * Works: This project uses the web front end Vue.js Framework, the server-side API is developed using PHP framework workerman.
 The JSON format of the annotation file is consistent with labelme
 * Convolutional Neural Network Accelerator - B.S.
 Graduation Project
   * Introduction: Implementation of classification network LeNet-5 using FPGA.
   * Github: